travlatrusn01/hashish/DEVNOTES.md

 ## Advertising

-This is an open-source project, so all ads/banners will have to be submitted and hosted on this GitHub repo.
+This is an open-source project, so any ads/banners will have to be submitted and hosted on this GitHub repo.